charlie-casserly/CV/README.md

 <strike>A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.</strike>

-I am an ambitious Junior Developer, recent graduate of Makers Academy, with previous experience in Electrical Installation and Maintenance.
-I am passionate about both problem solving and tech and I am very excited to land a role where I can challenge myself and extend my programming knowledge.
+I am an ambitious Junior Developer and recent graduate of Makers Academy, with previous experience in Electrical Installation and Maintenance.
+I am passionate about tech and have a fiery knack for problem solving.
-I am hoping to find a role in the tech industry in or around London, where I can further expand my knowledge in Full-Stack development.

 ## Projects